Business Requirements: An Essential Guide to Definition and Application in IT Projects

 • Proper stakeholder management techniques can eliminate conflicting requirements.

-3.2 Inherent Challenges
+6.2 Inherent Challenges

 A more fundamental obstacle exists, however, that prevents the requirement definition from being fully elucidated at project initiation.
-This problem is innate, cannot be easily addressed, and has to do with defining low-level requirements.
+This problem is innate, cannot be quickly addressed, and has to do with defining low-level requirements.

 You typically have high-level requirements from which solution architects would create a high-level design at project inception.

-Your design choices will require further input from the stakeholders and a constant dialogue must be maintained.
+Your design choices will require further input from the stakeholders, and a constant dialogue must be maintained.

 From an article published on pmi.org discussing the top reasons for IT project failures, we the following: